+- (i) thermal coal

+- (ii) oil sands

+- (iii) arctic drilling

 - (iv) pornography

 - (v) tobacco

 - (vi) cannabis intended for recreational use

 In the case of thermal coal, it also covers long exposure to companies that derive more than 30 percent of their revenues from energy production based on thermal coal.
-Short exposure2, however, is not restricted.
+Short exposure, however, is not restricted.